-I am very happy to have joined Light as Service Manager.
-I am a mum of two and have worked for charities for many years, I am extremely passionate about the work that Light does.
-I am responsible for managing the day to day running of the charity and working hard with the Light team to make sure the support we offer reaches all those who need it.
+I am honoured to have been the Chief Executive of Light for the last two years.
+I am a mum of two and have worked for charities for many years, I am extremely passionate about the work that Light does and to be able to make a difference to families is incredibly rewarding.
+I am responsible for managing the day to day running of the charity, seeking and securing funding to enable us to continue the vital support we offer to the families of South Yorkshire, and working hard with the Light team to make sure the support we offer reaches all those who need it.

 I retired from the NHS in 2015, where I was a health professional, working specifically with women suffering mental health problems who were pregnant and/or had just had a baby.
 I set up the Sheffield Perinatal Mental Health Service in 2001 and worked in the role of Clinical Service Manager to ensure that women in the Sheffield area who were suffering from mental illness around childbirth were supported.
 I myself suffered from postnatal depression following the births of each of my four children, all of whom are now grown up and I have three grandchildren so far!
 I have been committed to supporting Light from its inception.
 It is my ambition to improve the services and resources available to women who are suffering from mental health problems around childbirth and I am very happy to be working with Light who also shares this vision.